CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Preliminaries

-for scalar $\lambda > 0$.
 This inequality guarantees that $V(x)$ decreases along system trajectories, implying exponential convergence of the state $x$ to the origin (or a desired manifold).

-For hybrid systems such as bipedal locomotion with discrete impact events, CLFs can still be applied within each continuous domain of the dynamics.
-Prior work has shown that if the rate of convergence in the continuous phase is sufficiently fast, it can offset the destabilizing effects of impacts \cite{ames_rapidly_2014}, providing a principled way to certify stability despite hybrid transitions.

 Importantly, the CLF condition \eqref{eq:clf_condition} defines a set of admissible control inputs rather than a unique control law.
-Any control input $u$ that satisfy the inequality contributes to stability.
-This property makes CLFs especially appealing for reinforcement learning: rather than enforcing a fixed feedback controller, we can embed the CLF condition directly into the reward function, encouraging the policy to learn Lyapunov-stable behavior, without constraining it to a specific control structure.
+Any control input $u$ that satisfies the inequality contributes to stability.
+This property makes CLFs especially appealing for reinforcement learning: rather than enforcing a fixed feedback controller, we can embed the CLF condition directly into the reward function, encouraging the policy to learn Lyapunov-stable behavior, without constraining it to a specific control action.
+For hybrid systems such as bipedal locomotion with discrete impact events, CLFs can be applied only within each continuous domain of the dynamics.
+Prior work has shown that if the rate of convergence in the continuous phase is sufficiently fast, it can offset the destabilizing effects of impacts \cite{ames_rapidly_2014}, providing certifiable stability.